Chariot: Early wheeled vehicles in the Near East

-According to Christoph Baumer, the earliest discoveries of wheels in Mesopotamia come from the first half of the third millennium BCE – more than half a millennium later than the first finds from the Kuban region.
+According to Christoph Baumer, the earliest discoveries of wheels in Mesopotamia come from the first half of the third millennium BC – more than half a millennium later than the first finds from the Kuban region.
 At the same time, in Mesopotamia, some intriguing early pictograms of a sled that rests on wooden rollers or wheels have been found.
 They date from about the same time as the early wheel discoveries in Europe and may indicate knowledge of the wheel.

 The earliest depiction of vehicles in the context of warfare is on the Standard of Ur in southern Mesopotamia, c.
 2500 BCE.
 These are more properly called wagons which were double-axled and pulled by oxen or a hybrid of a donkey and a female onager, named Kunga in the city of Nagar which was famous for breeding them.
 The hybrids were used by the Eblaite, early Sumerian, Akkadian and Ur III armies.
-Although sometimes carrying a spearman with the charioteer (driver), such heavy wagons, borne on solid wooden wheels and covered with skins, may have been part of the baggage train (e.g., during royal funeral processions) rather than vehicles of battle in themselves.
+The seal depicts a line of vehicles, each carrying a standing charioteer (driver), accompanied by a standing axe or spearman, with a rack of three to four spare spears, driving over a smattering of dead bodies.
+Such heavy wagons, borne on solid wooden wheels and covered with skins, may have been part of the baggage train (e.g., during royal funeral processions) rather than vehicles of battle in themselves.

 The Sumerians had a lighter, two-wheeled type of cart, pulled by four asses, and with solid wheels.
-The spoked wheel did not appear in Mesopotamia until the mid second millennium BCE.
+The spoked wheel did not appear in Mesopotamia until the mid second millennium BC.